All Episodes

 Because I'm getting the sense that you define alt-right as basically just conservative white supremacists.

-No, I I think that I would define alt-right as kind of that like far right of Tucker verse.
+No, I think that I would define alt-right as kind of that like far right of Tupperverse.

-So I mean like this, like the uh like um uh Gavin McKinnon's type alt-right, would you consider him alright?
+So I mean, like this, like the Gavin McKinnon's type alt-right.

-I don't think Gavin McGuinness is all right, actually.
+I don't think Gavin McGinnis is all right, actually.

-I didn't think he's a tough white dude.
+I just think he's a tough white dude.

-Like he he just came in at the wrong moment where he was like, What if there was a conservative gang like Antifa and the media was like kill him?
+Like he, he just came in at the wrong moment where he was like, what if there was a conservative gang like Antifa and the media was like, tell him, I like Gavin a lot.

 I'm not trying to trash him at all.

-I'm just trying to make sense of what you mean by alt-right.
+I'm just trying to get a sense of what you mean by alt-right.

-I mean, like they're Molinu might qualify, but it would be better just to give some broad categories, like everyone that follows Amran, American Renaissance, uh V dare what that is.
+I mean, like there, Malinu might qualify, but it would be better just to give some broad categories.

-I mean, they're they're two Alexa top 10,000 websites that have sort of a white, it's it's like social justice for white people.
+I mean, they're two Alexa top 10,000 websites that have sort of a white, it's like social justice for white people.

 The alt-right is social justice with black people gone and white people in to a large extent.